dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 {: refdef}
 <em>First, we remove batch normalization from the network.
 Secondly, we introduce RRDB which combines multi-level residual network and dense connections.
 This gives the network higher capacity to capture information.</em>

-__Introducing major changes to the network architecture__ - while the generator in the original SRGAN was using residual blocks, the ESRGAN also benefits from dense connections (as proposed by the authors of [DenseNet](https://arxiv.org/abs/1608.06993)).
-This not only allows for increased depth of the network, but also enforces more complex structure which allows the network to learn finer details.
+__Introducing major changes to the network architecture__ - while the generator in the original SRGAN was using residual blocks, the ESRGAN additionally benefits from dense connections (as proposed by the authors of [DenseNet](https://arxiv.org/abs/1608.06993)).
+This not only allows for increased depth of the network, but also enforces more complex structure.
+This way the network can learn finer details.
 Additionally, ESRGAN does not use batch normalization.
 Learning how normalize the data distribution between layers is a general practice in many Deep Neural Networks.
 However, in case of SR algorithms (especially the ones which use GANs), it tends to introduce unpleasant artifacts and limits the generalization ability.
 Removing batch normalization improves the stability and reduces computational cost (less parameters to learn).

 __Replacing an ordinary discriminator with the relativistic disciminator__ - it is really interesting that the idea of relativistic discriminator has been already employed by the community shortly after the paper has been published.
 Using the Relativistic average Discriminator allows the network not only to receive gradients from generated data, but also from the real data.
 This improves the quality of edges and textures.